 This will drive more traffic to your artwork on OpenSea or other sites that you decide to use.

 PRICING YOUR NFTS

-How much should you sell your NFT photography for?
-The short answer is naturally, “as much as you’re willing to make and what you think your art is worth,” but let’s dive deeper into the subject.
+The short answer is naturally, “As much as you’re willing to make and what you think your photos are worth,” but let’s dive a little deeper into the subject.

 According to a report by Yahoo!
 Finance, the average price of an NFT photo on OpenSea is $500, while on Mintable, it goes up to $900.
 On the other hand, the average cost is only $150 on Valuable.

 You should also be aware that NFTs’ rates are a little higher during the week due to more users on the blockchain.

 In a nutshell, most creators list their photography NFTs for sale starting at 0.05 to 0.25ETH – or $63 to $315 using the January 2023 conversion rate.

 I’d also like to note that there are no rules and no limits to how much you can list your images for!
 It’s your work and you can place whatever price tag on your NFT photos as you wish.

 WHAT RIGHTS DO I OWN ON MY NFT PHOTOS?